eftelyasvrdg/doctor-patient-portal/README.md

 - I was able to get an address as a result(https://doctor-patient-portal-624117525458.us-central1.run.app ), but I was unable to connect the frontend and backend. due to having created them independently for the first time.
 - I believe I could figure it out if I had more time.
 I therefore made the decision to work on a related project from scratch during the break.
 The knowledge I gained from the course has given me the determination to achieve this.
 ![text](deploy_fail.png)

+---
+## **Conclusion**

+Working on the **Doctor Appointment System** has significantly enhanced my understanding of API development, and cloud deployment.
+Throughout this project, I gained hands-on experience in designing **scalable and efficient database schemas**, implementing **secure authentication mechanisms**, and optimizing **API performance** using caching and queuing solutions.

+Deploying the system on **Google Cloud** allowed me to learn about **Cloud Run, Cloud SQL**, while working with **RabbitMQ** to asynchronous task handling.
+Despite facing challenges in **integrating cloud services and optimizing API responses**, I was able to debug and resolve most of the issues effectively.

+This project has strengthened my ability to **choose the right technologies** for different system components.
+Beyond building functional APIs, I also improved my skills in **system architecture and error handling**.The knowledge and skills gained here will undoubtedly help me in future projects, particularly in **full-stack development and cloud-based application deployment**. 🚀